-18 Critical Rules To Deal With A Crisis/Disaster At Work
+18 Crucial Rules To Deal With a Work Crisis

 Losing Control In A Crisis Has A Devastating Effect On Your Workforce.
 Read These 17 Rules To Maintaining Your Ethical Leadership Under Pressure.

-The email came through from an anonymous email account, sent to over 600 people in our IT center in Asia, including the complete leadership team and global leaders in Europe and the USA.
-The email did not waste words; it launched into a devastating attack on our center manager.
+The email came from an anonymous account and was sent to over 600 people in our IT center in Asia, including the complete leadership team and global leaders in Europe and the USA.
+The email did not waste words; it launched a devastating attack on our center manager.

 The communication was a well-rounded attack on his: